General Council of the Judiciary: Vicepresidents

+In 2013, the position was replaced by that of Vice President of the Supreme Court, which is not part of the CGPJ.

 Members

 Headquarters of the CGPJ in Madrid.

 These are the current Members of the CGPJ since November 29, 2013.
 They were elected by the Congress and the Senate.
 Since 2018, a third need to be renewed.
 The members with expired terms refuse to step down.
 The Spanish parliament has not mustered the 3/5 majority required to appoint new members of the CGPJ.